stffrdhrn/stffrdhrn.github.io/_posts/2019-06-11-or1k_marocchino.md

 Now, if we look at [the VCD trace file](/content/2019/c-testlog.vcd) we can see the below trace.
 Notice that with the c program we can observe better pipelining where an instruction can be executed every clock cycle.
-This is because caches have been initialized as part of the newlib c-runtime initialization, Great!
+This is because caches have been initialized as part of the newlib c-runtime initialization, great!

 ![c tracefile vcd](/content/2019/c-marocchino-trace.png)